Creating Your New Future

 Saying you’re wrong isn’t saying you are lazy, insincere, or stupid.
-It’s acknowledging the past isn’t creating the future you hope to build.
+It’s acknowledging that your past isn’t creating the future you hope to build.

 It took me half a life time to courageously embrace wrongness.
 Sincere tenacity coupled with my investment in methods that hadn’t worked established a treadmill of unsatisfying achievement.

 If you try, you may fail.
 If you never try, you always fail.

 Fearing what could happen congeals your past.
 Fear stalls progress by overstating difficulty and adversity.
 Fear is survival mode.
 Courage, on the other hand, creates opportunity mode.

 If you have no fears one of two things is true.
 You have reached enlightenment or you’re blind.
 I haven’t reached enlightenment, have you?

 Find someone who explores ideas; avoid fixers.
 At this stage awareness is the goal.
 Fixing too soon hinders self-awareness and masks pain.
 Identifying pain-points identifies untapped trust-points.

 I’ve been asked how I’m able to write an article every day.
-There are two basic reasons.
+There are three basic reasons.
 First, I committed to write 5 days a week and I’m tenacious.
 Second, I trust myself.
 Courage springs from trust.
 Third, I put more in my cup than I pour out.

 How are you creating your new future?